 Lorna has a degree in Natural Sciences, majoring in Biology and Biochemistry and is an Associate member of the Chartered Institute of Marketing.

-Head of Employer Engagement, Cambridge Judge Business School Careers
+Head of Careers, Cambridge Judge Business School

 Sadia heads the Employer Engagement team which engages with recruiters, the wider network of alumni and business contacts for recruitment activities and projects on your behalf.
 Sadia started her career as a development consultant in South Asia.
 She also worked in Mexico at CIMMYT as part of a Rockefeller Foundation study into the Green Revolution.
 Prior to joining CJBS, Sadia worked in the City as an equity stockbroker for emerging markets with HSBC and Merrill Lynch for 12 years.